Serving McLean VA Youth Since 1954

 3 full sets/games to 21 points (win by 2 points) starting at 0-0 using rally scoring.
 If time is short, the winner of the last set/game is the one with the most points when the countdown clock expires (win by 2 points not required)

-5 full sets/games to 21 points (win by 2 points) starting at 0-0 using rally scoring.
+4 full sets/games to 21 points (win by 2 points), 5th set to 15, starting at 0-0 using rally scoring.
 If time is short, the winner of the last set/game is the one with the most points when the countdown clock expires (win by 2 points not required)

 Extra Point Incentive